 Frequently Asked Questions

-In this video Dr Cook answers many frequently asked questions sent in to him by people wanting to know more.
-If you are interested in bitless riding I can’t recommend more highly that you set some time aside to watch this, it’s brilliant.
+In this video Dr Cook answers many frequently asked questions sent to him by people wanting to know more.
+If you are interested in bitless riding I can’t recommend more highly that you set some time aside to watch this.

 Can I Start my Young Horse in a Bitless Bridle?

-Absolutely yes is the answer to this question.
-Starting (breaking) a young horse with a bitless is the best start you can give them.
-Traditionally in many cultures this has been the normal way to start young horses and in parts of America (especially in Western riding) this is still done.
+Yes.
+Starting (breaking) a young horse with a bitless is the best beginning you can give them.
+Traditionally in many cultures this is the normal way to start young horses and in parts of America (especially Western riding) this is still done.
 By training your young horse to give to pressure and listen to you the rider without the complication of pain, you are starting your youngster out with a clean undamaged mind.
-Some people choose to start their horse in a bitless bridle then move on to a bitted bridle at the age of 4 to 5 years old.
-And others stay in the bitless forever.
+Some people choose to start their horse in a bitless bridle then move on to a bitted bridle at the age of 4 or 5 years old.
+Others stay in the bitless for life.